Joey-Einerhand/Reinforcement-learning-interactive-explanation/README.md

 This chapter contains instructions on how to run the "completed" application (A builded version).
 If you instead want instructions on how to run and change the source code, head over to chapter 2.
 "Editing".

-### 1.1. downloading
+### 1.1.
+Downloading

 To run a builded version of the application, you can **either**:

-* Build the application yourself (head over to chapter 2.3.
-"Building"), in which case proceed to chapter 1.2. "running with docker", or
+* Build the application yourself (head over to chapter 2.4.
+"Building"), in which case proceed to chapter 1.3.
+"Running with Docker", or

-* download a [builded version from the releases page of the GitHub repository](https://github.com/Joey-Einerhand/Reinforcement-learning-interactive-explanation/releases), in which case proceed to chapter 1.2. "running with docker", or
+* download a [builded version from the releases page of the GitHub repository](https://github.com/Joey-Einerhand/Reinforcement-learning-interactive-explanation/releases), in which case proceed to chapter 1.3.
+"Running with Docker", or

-* download a docker image (**TODO**) from [the releases page of the GitHub repository](https://github.com/Joey-Einerhand/Reinforcement-learning-interactive-explanation/releases)
+* download a Docker image (**TODO**) from [the releases page of the GitHub repository](https://github.com/Joey-Einerhand/Reinforcement-learning-interactive-explanation/releases)

 ### 1.2.
 Running with a webserver

-If you did step 1a. or 1b. you'll have access to a folder with an .html file.
+If you did step 1.1a. or 1.1b. you'll have access to a folder with an .html file.
 We recommend running the html file on a webserver*.
 This guide won't go into detail on how to set up a web server, but we can recommend [NGINX](https://nginx.org/en/)**.
 NGINX is free (as in beer and speech.
 It has no cost and is open source with permissive license).
 If you have a modern IDE and have a recent version php installed as an interpreter, it might be able to run the web server which is included in recent versions of php.

 If done correctly, clicking the 'play' button on the HTML page loads and runs the application correctly.